Miracloon/pflotran-documentation/source/developer_guide/software_productivity_sustainability.rst

 *How will users and collaborators access software products (software distribution tools and processes)?*

-  All software distribution is handled through Bitbucket where the user may clone the default repository or download a snapshot of the repository (e.g. in .tar.gz or .zip form).
+  All software distribution is handled through Bitbucket where the user may clone the main repository or download a snapshot of the repository (e.g. in .tar.gz or .zip form).

 Training
 --------

 *How will new software developers be trained?*

-  A Code Development wiki is provided on Bitbucket where new developers may learn about many topics (e.g. Fortran coding standards, unit testing, major refactors, etc.).
+  A Developer Guide is publicly available online at `documentation.pflotran.org <http://documentation.pflotran.org>`_ where new developers may learn about many topics (e.g. Fortran coding standards, unit testing, major refactors, etc.).

 *How will credit for the work of departing developers be retained?*